Michel-14/ALAuto/README.md

 - Ascreencap shared folder support for Memu and BlueStacks, other emulators and phones can use the old adb screencap
 - Ascreencap is installed automatically when first starting AlAuto
-- preview 720p screen resolution support (The assets are coming)
+- preview 720p screen resolution support, note that some assets are still missing, list below:

+- combat/alert_morale_low
+- maps/10-1 to SP5
+- menu/rare,superrare,common
+- menu/button_sort
+- headquarters/t1_support_skillbook, t2_support_skillbook
+- headquarters/affinity_point
+- research/1_30h, 2_30h, 2h, 12h, 30m

 There are 2 new entries in the config.ini: